Daniel

 God caused the chief officer to be kind and sympathetic toward Dani'el; however, the chief officer said to Dani'el, "I'm afraid of my lord the king.
 After all, he has given you an allowance of food and drink; so if he were to see you boys looking worse than the others your age, you would be putting my own head in danger from the king."

-The guard was worried because, if anything happened to those that were in his care, he would be killed but, in the face of his fear, God caused the officer to Daniel mercy and grace.
+The guard was worried because, if anything happened to those that were in his care, he would be killed.
+But, in the face of his fear, God caused the officer to give Daniel mercy and grace.

 Daniel 1:11-14